cgorden/Homework-1-ECGR-4105-Linear-Regression-using-Gradient-Decent-Algorithm/README.md

 - Predictions for specified test points
 - Comprehensive analysis summary

-## Generating PDF Report

-### In Google Colab:
-1. After running all code: File → Print
-2. Choose "Save as PDF"
-3. This creates your code + results PDF

-### In Jupyter:
-1. File → Download as → PDF via LaTeX
-2. Or use: File → Print Preview → Save as PDF

-## Troubleshooting

-**File Path Issues:**
-- Verify the exact path to your CSV file
-- In Colab, use the file browser (folder icon) to find the correct path

-**Missing Libraries:**
-- All required libraries are pre-installed in Google Colab
-- For local setup, install using pip as shown above

-**Plots Not Showing:**
-- Add `%matplotlib inline` at the beginning of your notebook

-**Memory/Runtime Issues:**
-- Restart runtime: Runtime → Restart runtime (in Colab)
-- Or restart kernel in Jupyter

-## Dataset Format

-The code expects a CSV file with:
-- Column 1: X1 (first explanatory variable)
-- Column 2: X2 (second explanatory variable)
-- Column 3: X3 (third explanatory variable)
-- Column 4: Y (dependent variable)

 ## Key Results

 After running, you'll have all the information needed to answer: